 We compute and report earnings per share in accordance with the provisions of SFAS No. 128, "Earnings Per Share".
 The computations of basic and diluted loss per common share are based upon the weighted average number of common shares outstanding and potentially dilutive securities.
 Potentially dilutive securities include stock options and warrants.
-Options and warrants to purchase 3,860,457, 4,963,092 and 5,113,466 shares of common stock were not included in the 2003, 2002 and 2001 computation of diluted net loss per share, respectively, because inclusion of such shares would have an anti-dilutive effect on net loss per share.
+Options and warrants to purchase 3,470,131, 3,860,457 and 4,963,092 shares of common stock as well as Restricted Stock Units totaling 700,000, 400,000 and zero shares were not included in the 2004, 2003 and 2002 computation of diluted net loss per share, respectively, because inclusion of such shares would have an anti-dilutive effect on net loss per share.